 - Buy locally produced food whenever possible - Buy a community supported agriculture (CSA) share.
 A CSA is a food system in which local farmers provide fresh food directly to consumers in their area on a subscription basis. - Read labels and search out locally-produced foods.
-Try the "Buy Fresh Buy Local" directory as a starting point. - Cook with a new seasonal produce item once a month - Turn one's yard into an organic fruit, vegetable, or herb garden - Eat more fruits and vegetables - Limit meat consumption.
+The Dubuque Farmer's Market is a great place to start, and it operates all year round!
+Try the "Buy Fresh Buy Local" directory. - Cook with a new seasonal produce item once a month. - Turn one's yard into an organic fruit, vegetable, or herb garden - Eat more fruits and vegetables - Limit meat consumption.
 Livestock production absorbs 16 pounds of grain and soy feed for every pound of meat that actually gets to the plate, and each calorie of animal protein requires 78 calories of fossil fuels to produce.
 Further, irrigation directly associated with livestock production, including feeds, amounts to about half of all the water consumed in the United States. - Eat lower on the food chain by eating one vegetarian meal per week.
 The Sustainable Table website offers lots of information on healthy eating, including various recipes.
-The food section offers thousands of vegetarian recipes to select. - Drink tap water whenever possible - Plan meals a week ahead and use a shopping list - Share excess food with community groups in need - Compost - Carry reusable bags to the store - Use reusable tableware - Take a reusable container out to eat - Carry a reusable mug or water bottle.
+The Food website offers thousands of vegetarian recipes to select. - Drink tap water whenever possible - Plan meals a week ahead and use a shopping list - Share excess food with community groups in need - Compost - Carry reusable bags to the store - Use reusable tableware - Take a reusable container out to eat - Carry a reusable mug or water bottle.
 In roughly two weeks of daily use, a mug is more energy and material efficient than paper or plastic.